JupiterOne-Archives/docs-old/docs/jupiterone-query-language.md

 > The following queries will return the same result:\
 >
 > ```j1ql
-> FIND User that contributes to CodeRepo
+> FIND User THAT CONTRIBUTES TO CodeRepo
 > FIND User that contributes CodeRepo
 > ```